DigitalTibetan/DigitalTibetan/docs/tibetan_script_history.md

 ## Script development

 The following table compares five consonants in different scripts.
-With exception of Proto-Sinaitic, Gupta, and Nāgarī (which are images), correct display requires the corresponding Unicode fonts being installed.
+With exception of Proto-Sinaitic, Gupta, Rañjanā, Lantsa, and Nāgarī (which are images due to not yet being part of Unicode), correct display requires the corresponding Unicode fonts being installed.
 If fonts are missing (visible as a row in the table just being placeholder-boxes), it's easiest to install the [Noto family](https://fonts.google.com/noto) of fonts.

 (tibetan_script_development)=
 ### Development of Tibetan script